Question: Do I need a photo ID to board my flight?

 Question: What if I have lost my plane ticket?

 Answer: Airline policy for lost tickets vary according to the individual airline.
 Contact the airline you are flying with for specific information.

 Question: I would like to advertise in the CMI terminal.
 Who must I contact?

 Answer: CMI presents an excellent venue for advertising your product or business.
-Hundreds of thousands of people pass through the airport's doors each year.
-Contact Interspace Advertising at 800-628-6800.
+Hundreds of thousands of people pass through the airport’s doors each year.
+Contact Willard Airport at 217-300-8700.

 Question: Why can’t I get a direct flight to the city of my choice, say Washington DC?

 Answer: In 1978 the airline industry was deregulated and many of the airlines went to a more efficient method of doing business.
 Most established a routing method using a hub and spoke strategy using key cities as hubs where all the flights converged from the smaller airports or the spokes.
 This method allows customers to reach the widest possible choice of destinations with only one transfer and utilizes the airline’s equipment in a more productive way.
 On a given day several hundred people fly out of Champaign-Urbana and travelers can reach hundreds of destinations with just one connection.

 Question: Why doesn’t Southwest Airlines fly to Champaign?

 Answer: Southwest Airlines is one of the few airlines that does not use a hub and spoke strategy but rather offers point-to-point service in primarily larger urban markets serving a minimum of 1,000,000 passenger boardings per year.
 When personal time as well as cost are considered, CMI offers value and convenience that often is quite competitive with larger “economy” airlines.